Python patterns I learned during 2023's Advent of Code

 1. Split on \n\n to make processing data easier.
 This is an Advent of Code specific technique, but there were will often be multiple sections to the input, and splitting on \n\n is an easy way to break up those sections for processing.

-2. Speaking of parsing the input, pulling the numbers out of a sentences comes up over and over again:
+2. Speaking of parsing the input, pulling the numbers out of sentences comes up over and over again:

 import re